 - Coaches are motivational, psychotherapists are exploratory

-- Coaching works towards a desired future, psychotherapy discovers the influence of the past
+- Coaching works towards a desired future, psychotherapy helps you become free of the past

 - Coaches encourage positivity, psychotherapists encourage acceptance